top of page

 The Museo de los Ferrocarriles de Yucatán, located within Parque La Plancha, gives the whole place a special vibe for me – it’s one of the reasons it feels so meaningful.

-That was the start of the major park redevelopment.
-The whole project sparked our interest so much that we started looking for a house nearby – and that’s how Casa Loltún came into our lives.
+Then everything changed.
+The railyard was fenced off, heavy machinery rolled in, and the major redevelopment of Parque La Plancha began.
+That project sparked our interest so much that we started looking for a house nearby – and that’s how Casa Loltún came into our lives.

-Today, Parque La Plancha is the largest and most impressive park in Mérida, and one of the biggest of its kind anywhere in Latin America.
-The museum is now a central part of the park, located between the artificial lake and the skate park.
+Today, Parque La Plancha is the largest and most impressive park in Mérida.
+At its heart stands the renewed Museo de los Ferrocarriles de Yucatán, spread over about 5,100 square meters between the artificial lake and the skate park.

 Museum Opening Hours and Admission Prices